johannschopplich/toon/README.md

 - 🔗 **Optional key folding:** collapses single-key wrapper chains into dotted paths (e.g., `data.metadata.items`) to reduce indentation and tokens

 [^1]: For flat tabular data, CSV is more compact.
 TOON adds minimal overhead to provide explicit structure and validation that improves LLM reliability.

+## When Not to Use TOON

+TOON excels with uniform arrays of objects, but there are cases where other formats are better:

+- **Deeply nested or non-uniform structures** (tabular eligibility ≈ 0%): JSON-compact often uses fewer tokens.
+Example: complex configuration objects with many nested levels.
+- **Semi-uniform arrays** (~40–60% tabular eligibility): Token savings diminish.
+Prefer JSON if your pipelines already rely on it.
+- **Pure tabular data**: CSV is smaller than TOON for flat tables.
+TOON adds minimal overhead (~5-10%) to provide structure (array length declarations, field headers, delimiter scoping) that improves LLM reliability.
+- **Latency-critical applications**: If end-to-end response time is your top priority, benchmark on your exact setup.
+Some deployments (especially local/quantized models like Ollama) may process compact JSON faster despite TOON's lower token count.
+Measure TTFT, tokens/sec, and total time for both formats and use whichever is faster.

+See [benchmarks](#benchmarks) for concrete comparisons across different data structures.

 ## Benchmarks